nhartung/100-days-of-code/log.md

 **Today's Progress**: Learned more about using Light2D and LightOccluder2D.
 Started to play around with a playable character and movement.

 **Thoughts:** The built in Light2D and LightOccluder2D functionality is extremely easy to use.
 With the plan that I have now, my game will incorporate lighting heavily.
 Knowing that there is an easy to use framework in place for lighting gives me hope that some of the concepts I hope to implement will not be very difficult.
 Starting messing around with player movement.
 I'm not sure yet if I want to use the built in KinematicBody2D movement or roll my own in an Area2D.
 I'll likely go with the latter, as it's what my prior experience is, and I don't think I need the capabilities of KinematicBody2D for what I hope to create.

+### Day 2: August 3rd, 2020

+**Today's Progress**: Implemented vector based movement for Area2Ds as well as started messing around with the particle system.

+**Thoughts:** The particle system is pretty fully features.
+However, it doesn't seem to have the lighting capabilities that I may require.
+I'll likely need to look into rolling my own particles or creating some sort of customer shader for the existing particle system.

+### Day 3: August 4th, 2020

+**Today's Progress**: Starting to look into creating my own particles, but it turned into a refactoring day.
+Learned how to use plugins to create custom nodes and how to call in "library" functions.

+**Thoughts:** The refactoring I did today was very useful.
+I envision myself creating many reusable Nodes as I continue development.
+There's something nice about being able to pull in our own custom nodes into the scene, rather than calling library functions inside individual scripts.
+They each have their use and I'll need to be careful to use them appropriately.